withlogicco/django-prose/README.md

 ## Get started

-1. Start a new project via https://lair.io/sourcelair/django-2
+1. To create a new SourceLair project with this template visit https://lair.io/sourcelair/django-2
-2. View your app in its Public URL
+2. To view your new Django project open [its Public URL](https://help.sourcelair.com/webserver/the-public-url/)
-3. Develop your app with the built-in editor and terminal
+3. Develop your app using the built-in [editor](https://help.sourcelair.com/editor/) and [terminal](https://help.sourcelair.com/terminal/) of SourceLair

 ## Resources